Winners

 Winners of 2025 Award

-The winners came from six EU countries and included Utrecht, Bilbao, Kraków, Mariehamn, Usurbil, Settimo Torinese, Braga, Gualdo Tadino and Zaragoza.
+The winners came from six EU countries and included Utrecht, Bilbao, Kraków, the Town of Mariehamn, Usurbil, Settimo Torinese, Braga, Gualdo Tadino and Zaragoza.

 Learn more about their journey and their story below.